dgaydukov/cert-aws/sa/files/sa.md

 * developer (paid) - 7 core checks
 * business (paid) - full set of checks
 * enterprise (paid) - full set of checks + Designated Technical Account Manager

-###### CloudHSM
-Dedicated HSM instance within aws cloud.
-You can securely generate/store/manage cryptographic keys.
-HSM (Hardware Security Module) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
-Cluster - contains multiple devices across AZ/subnet in single region.
-You can't create single device, only cluster with 1 or more devices.
-Since devices created in sunbets you need to have vpc in order to use CloudHSM.
-You can use with database or with nginx to off-load ssl.
-Best practice to sync all keys at least in 2 devices in separate AZ.
-It's built with physical and logical tamper-protection, so it trigger key deletion (zeroization) in case of breach.
-Daily backups are automatically taken and stored in s3 (bucket must be in the same region as cluster).
-All backups encrypted with 2 types of keys:
-* EBK (ephemeral backup key) - generated inside HSM when backup is taken.
-Used to encrypt backup.
-Encrypted backup include encrypted EBK.
-* PBK (persistent backup key) - used by HSM to encrypt EBK.
-Generated based on 2 other keys:
-    * MKBK (manufacturer key backup key) - permanently embedded in the HSM hardware by manufacturer
-    * AKBK (AWS key backup key) - installed in the HSM during initial setup by aws CloudHSM.

 ###### Polly
 It turns text into lifelike speech.
 You can supply polly with either simple text or SSML format.
 Pronunciation lexicon - enable you to customize pronunciation of words.